My Story

 Roads, bridges, and a restless mind

-I spent my first ten years as a Civil Engineering Technician, designing roads and bridges.
+I spent the first ten years in civil engineering, designing roads and bridges.
 It was solid, respectable work.
-But I kept getting pulled away from the drawing board to fix the office computers — and I discovered I had a talent for "doing things with computers" that I enjoyed far more than what I was being paid to do.
+But I kept getting pulled away from the drawing board to fix the office computers, and I discovered I had a talent for "doing things with computers" that I enjoyed far more than what I was being paid to do.

 The computer shop years